• Skip to main content

 Ingredients

-The image is actually showing the ingredient.
-Below you can find more about the ingredients in the Chocolate walnut brownie recipe.
+The image below shows the ingredients.
+Under it you can find more about the ingredients in the walnut brownie recipe.

 Ingredients

 • Butter: Use unsalted butter for this recipe.
-If using salted, skip the salt in the recipe.
+If using salt, skip the salt in the recipe.

-• Eggs: Use room temperature eggs.
+• Eggs: Use room-temperature eggs.
 Using a hand whisk works well.
-If using electric beater, do not overbeat.
-Over beating can fill too much air in them making your brownies rise too much like a cake.
+If using an electric beater, do not overbeat.
+Overbeating can fill too much air in them making your brownies rise too much like a cake.

 • Sugar: You may use icing sugar or powdered sugar for this recipe.
 If you grind your own sugar, measure powdered sugar.
 Do Not measure granulated sugar, and then grind it afterward.
 Otherwise, your brownie will be too sweet.